top of page

 -People who love you share the pain.
 My best friend insisted on traveling with Seth and me to San Diego for the funeral.
 I didn’t ask her to do that.
 But she knew.
 She was only 21 at the time.
 How did she know what to do?
 She loved me and hurt for me and faced the funeral with me.
 When I met her four years earlier, the beginning of freshman year of college, we were both music majors auditioning for placement with private music teachers.
 We were just brand new college kids then, with no idea that I would need her to walk with me through tragedy just a few years later.

 -I married a good man.
-Like I said earlier, I didn’t know how hard that was for him to bear the responsibility of caring for his new, young wife in facing the death of loved one.
+Like I said earlier, I didn’t know how hard that was for him to bear the responsibility of caring for his new, young wife in facing the death of a loved one.
 But he knew what to do, and he has continued to prove over the last 24 years that he will always take care of me, no matter what we face.
 I remember at my wedding I told myself, “I will never allow myself to look back and say, ‘I must have married the wrong person,’ because no matter what happens later, right now I am 100% sure I am making the right decision.”
 I told myself that, anticipating that one day our marriage might be rocky and I might doubt whether he was ever right for me.
 I wanted to be sure I would know that the doubt that popped up was a lie.
 But, it turns out I have never had to question whether I married the right man.
 He has always been the man I needed.
 Even in the beginning, at three months in when he had to tell me that my brother died.

 -Losing someone helps us relate to others who have lost a loved one.
 Not long after Josh died, another student at my college lost her brother.
 While I didn’t have the perfect words to say to ease her pain, I could at least say I had been through something similar and that I cared and was willing to talk if that would help.
 It just makes us all feel less alone when there are others who have walked a similar path.
 A friend of mine recently lost his daughter, and my mom, who lost her son 24 years ago, sent my friend a book on grief called Tear Soup.
 He said it encouraged him right when he needed it.
 We aren’t alone, right?
 Every grief we bear has been borne by someone before us.